KeboHQ/Kebo-Twitter-Feed/readme.txt

 * Compatible with any WordPress hosting.
 * WordPress Multisite compatible.
 * Refreshes Tweets in the background, never impacts pageload.
-* Translation ready - German included (thanks pixolin).
+* Translation ready (see below for included languages).

 Other solutions usually require you to create a Twitter App and provide the plugin with oAuth credentials yourself.
 We don't believe it should be that hard, and with our plugin you can get the Tweets displayed on your website with just a few clicks.